Accounting for Cash Transactions

 Step-By-Step Instructions for Preparing a Bank Reconciliation

 - Prepare a list of deposits in transit.
 Compare the deposits listed on your bank statement with the bank deposits shown in your cash receipts journal.
 On your bank reconciliation, list any deposits that have not yet cleared the bank statement.
-Also, take a look at the bank reconciliation you prepared last month.
+Look at the bank reconciliation you prepared last month.
 Did all of last month's deposits in transit clear on this month's bank statement?
-If not, you should find out what happened to them.
+If not, you find out what happened to them.

 - Record any bank charges or credits.
-Take a close look at your bank statement.
+Examine your bank statement.
 Are there any special charges made by the bank that you have not recorded in your books?
 If so, record them now just as you would have if you had written a check for that amount.
 By the same token, if there are any credits made to your account by the bank, those should be recorded as well.
 Post the entries to your general ledger.

 - Enter bank balance on the reconciliation.
 At the top of the bank reconciliation, enter the ending balance from the bank statement.